divyesh1099/resumeCustomizer/README.md

 ## Features

-- **Profile Creation**: Users can create profiles to input their comprehensive professional details, including Education, Work Experience, Technical Skills, Projects, Awards, and Certifications.
+- **Profile Management**: Users can create and manage a comprehensive profile including education, work experience, technical skills, projects, awards, and certifications.
-- **Customization Engine**: Enter the target company name and job description.
-Our tool uses Google's Gemini API to analyze and select the most relevant professional details for customization.
+- **Intelligent Customization**: Users input the desired company name and job description, and our tool utilizes Google's Gemini API to select the most applicable professional details.
-- **Resume and Cover Letter Generation**: With the click of a button, generate, customize, view, and download your tailored resume and cover letter.
+- **Eligibility Check**: Before creating a customized resume, users can check their eligibility based on the job requirements.
+- **Custom Resume Generation**: Eligible candidates can generate and view a customized resume with relevant details highlighted.
+- **Responsive Design**: Built with a mobile-first approach, ensuring a seamless experience across all devices.

 ## Built With